ugbodagadave/sBTC/README.md

 ## API Endpoints

+### Merchant Management
 - `POST /api/v1/merchants/register` - Register a new merchant
 - `POST /api/v1/merchants/login` - Authenticate a merchant

+### Payment Intents
 - `POST /api/v1/payment-intents` - Create a new payment intent
 - `GET /api/v1/payment-intents/:id` - Retrieve a payment intent
 - `GET /api/v1/payment-intents/merchant/:merchantId` - List payment intents for a merchant

+### Webhooks
 - `POST /api/v1/webhooks` - Create a new webhook
 - `GET /api/v1/webhooks/merchant/:merchantId` - List webhooks for a merchant
 - `DELETE /api/v1/webhooks/:id` - Delete a webhook
+- `GET /api/v1/webhooks/:id/deliveries` - Get webhook delivery history
+- `POST /api/v1/webhooks/:id/retry` - Retry a failed webhook delivery
+- `POST /api/v1/webhooks/:id/test` - Send a test event to a webhook

+## Webhook System

+The webhook system provides real-time notifications for payment events:

+### Supported Events
+- `payment.created` - When a new payment intent is created
+- `payment.succeeded` - When a payment is confirmed on the blockchain
+- `payment.failed` - When a payment fails or expires
+- `payment.refunded` - When a payment is refunded (if supported)

+### Security Features
+- HMAC-SHA256 payload signing for verification
+- HTTPS enforcement
+- Retry logic with exponential backoff
+- Comprehensive delivery tracking

+For detailed documentation, see [Webhook Documentation](docs/webhooks.md)

 ## Development